-The WPLA Career and College Toolkit is divided into 10 levels based on the CDE Career Lattice.
-The CDE Career Lattice defines a progression of roles and the training and education necessary to demonstrate competence in a wide variety of positions in early learning.
-It identifies a common framework through which professionals can evaluate their progress on career goals.
-The Career Lattice can also be used by employers, professional development programs, researchers, and policy makers to assess and chart the progress of professionals.
-Whether the Career Lattice is used at the program level, the individual level, or the professional development system level, there are benefits for all involved.
+The WPLA Career and College Toolkit is divided into 10 levels based on the CA Early Learning Career Lattice defines a progression of roles and the training and education necessary to demonstrate competence in a wide variety of positions in early learning.
+It identifies a common framework through which professionals can evaluate their progress towards their own career goals.
+The Career Lattice is a guide to help professionals in the early learning field to think about their career path and professional development.
 Although the Career Lattice cannot guarantee the effectiveness of professionals in the workplace, it can establish a common baseline of educational preparation to guide professional and career planning.
+The Career Lattice does not change any of the existing regulations or licensing requirements for working in a child care center, infant/toddler program, preschool, family child care home, or TK-third grade teacher or early childhood program administrator.
+To learn more about the Career Lattice please read the California Early Learning Career Lattice Guide at Guide to the California Early Learning Career Lattice.